 Body Mechanics: 5 Tips to Reduce Back Pain

-Body mechanics are defined as movements and exercises designed to improve posture, coordination, and stamina.
+Body mechanics is defined as movements and exercises designed to improve posture, coordination, and stamina.
 People with poor body mechanics move in a manner that causes the spine to be subjected to abnormal stresses.
-Over time, these stresses can accelerate the cascade of spinal disc degeneration and overall wear and tear.
-That’s why it’s essential to learn and utilize the principals of proper body mechanics.
+Over time, these abnormal stresses can accelerate the cascade of spinal disc degeneration and overall wear and tear.
+That’s why it’s essential to learn and utilize the principles of proper body mechanics for balance in movement.

-Now that you understand how poor body mechanics may cause lower back pain, here are 5 things you can do to reduce the pain and improve your body mechanics.
+Now that you understand how poor body mechanics may cause you to seek out physical therapy for lower back pain, here are 5 things you can do to reduce the pain and improve your body movement.

 1. Stand Straight